 It’s also cheaper than the original Oasis, at £229.
 Still expensive for an e-reader, sure, but a £50 price cut is very welcome, especially when the value of the pound is weaker than wet tissue paper.

 If there’s a downside here, I couldn’t spot it.
-The 2017 Oasis looks like the best Kindle yet, and I can’t wait to get one into the office for a full review.
+The 2017 Oasis looks like the best Kindle yet.